dali-benothmen/dotenvlock/readme.md

 ## Type Conversion

-EnvGuard automatically converts values to the correct type:
+DotEnvLock automatically converts values to the correct type:

 -   **string**: Used as-is
 -   **number**: Converted with `Number()` and validated